Index and localization for type B superconformal mechanics on singular spaces: Discussion

 One of the primary motivations for this research was to facilitate the calculation of superconformal indices for quiver quantum mechanics in the Coulomb branch \cite{Denef:2002ru}, particularly within an AdS$_2$ scaling limit.
 These indices can be expressed as $N=4$B sigma models where a $U(1)$ symmetry is gauged \cite{Mirfendereski:2022omg} and which possess $D(2,1;0)$ superconformal invariance \cite{Anninos:2013nra,Mirfendereski:2020rrk}.
 We will study these quiver theories in a future publication \cite{wip-quivers}.
 The exploration of these models is anticipated to provide insights into to explicit description of black hole microstates as D-brane bound states and the stringy origins of AdS$_2$/CFT$_1$ duality.

 \acknowledgments

 It is a pleasure to thank Nick Dorey, Chris Pope, and Andy Zhao for useful discussions.
 We are especially grateful to Dieter Van den Bleeken for initial collaboration on this project.
 The work of C\c{S} was supported by the European Union's Horizon Europe programme under grant agreement No. 101109743, project Quivers.
 He is also grateful to the DAMTP, University of Cambridge for their hospitality.
-The research of J.R. and P.R. was supported by European Structural and Investment Funds and the Czech Ministry of Education, Youth and Sports (Project FORTE CZ.02.01.01/00/22\_008/0004632).
+P.R. was supported by the Grant Agency of the Czech Republic under the grant EXPRO 20-25775X.
+The research of J.R. was supported by European Structural and Investment Funds and the Czech Ministry of Education, Youth and Sports (Project FORTE CZ.02.01.01/00/22\_008/0004632).

 \begin{appendix}